“The bull walks up the stairs. The bear jumps out the window.”

 No. 2: Bet Against the Stock Market

-Last week, I compared exchange-traded funds (ETFs) to Lego blocks, which allow you to build, brick by brick, a portfolio to fit your specific investment objectives.
+In the past, I’ve compared exchange-traded funds (ETFs) to Lego blocks, which allow you to build, brick by brick, a portfolio to fit your specific investment objectives.

 A good example of a relevant ETF strategy is inverse ETFs.

 Inverse ETFs are bets against the market.
 That means they go up when the market goes down.